History of Leonardo DiCaprio in Timeline

 Loading Video...

-In 2016, Leonardo DiCaprio was briefly romantically linked with Barbadian singer Rihanna, and he sued French tabloid Oops after it made claims that DiCaprio had gotten Rihanna pregnant.
+In 2016, Leonardo DiCaprio was briefly romantically linked with Barbadian singer Rihanna, with the pair attending Coachella together.
+He also successfully sued French tabloid Oops after it made claims that DiCaprio had gotten Rihanna pregnant.

-April 2017: Protested Trump's inaction on climate change
+April 2017: Protested against President Donald Trump's inaction on climate change

 In April 2017, Leonardo DiCaprio protested against President Donald Trump's inaction on climate change by attending the People's Climate March.

-2017: Vox contributor praises DiCaprio's performance in Titanic
+2017: Vox contributor views Titanic, notes DiCaprio's charm

-In 2017, Vox contributor Alissa Wilkinson noted Leonardo DiCaprio's "boyish charm" and found his performance in Titanic "natural and unaffected".
+In 2017, Vox contributor Alissa Wilkinson, in her first viewing of "Titanic," noted Leonardo DiCaprio's "boyish charm" and considered his performance "natural and unaffected."

 In 2017, supporting Hurricane Harvey relief efforts, Leonardo DiCaprio provided $1 million through his foundation.

-In 2017, when The Wolf of Wall Street producer Red Granite Pictures was involved in the 1Malaysia Development Berhad scandal, Leonardo DiCaprio turned over the gifts he received from business associates at the production company to the US government.
+In 2017, when The Wolf of Wall Street producer Red Granite Pictures was involved in the 1Malaysia Development Berhad scandal, Leonardo DiCaprio turned over gifts he received from business associates at the production company, including from Jho Low, to the US government.
+These included a Best Actor Oscar trophy won by Marlon Brando, a $3.2 million Pablo Picasso painting, and a $9 million Jean-Michel Basquiat collage.

 December 2018: DiCaprio foundation donated $100 million to fight climate change